newcleo-dev-team/lbh15/docs/source/learn_more.rst

   :width: 500
   :align: Center

-  Control schema of the Oxygen concentration within the lead volume.
+  Control schema of the oxygen concentration within the lead volume.

 In detail:

-- the *Lead Volume* behaves as stated by the above mentioned heat balance equation, thus providing the actual temperature and Oxygen concentration values;
+- the *Lead Volume* behaves as stated by the above mentioned heat balance equation, thus providing the actual temperature and oxygen concentration values;
-- the *PID Controller* estimates the Oxygen concentration value to assure within the *Lead Volume*;
+- the *PID Controller* estimates the oxygen concentration value to assure within the *Lead Volume*;
-- the *setpoint* the controller should follow is computed as the middle value of the admissibile Oxygen concentration range, and it is computed by exploiting the actual temperature value of the *Lead Volume*;
+- the *setpoint* the controller should follow is computed as the middle value of the admissibile oxygen concentration range, and it is computed by exploiting the actual temperature value of the *Lead Volume*;
 - the *PID Controller* tries to reach the setpoint value which changes in time according to the evolution of the *Lead Volume*.